Stunning photos of the world’s most beautiful trees

 Crooked Bush, Saskatchewan, Canada

 Something of a botanical mystery, this grove of crooked aspen trees is located in the Canadian province of Saskatchewan, close to the town of Hafford and around an hour from capital Saskatoon.
 While weird and wonderful theories as to their origins abound, most experts believe that the trees’ contorted form is caused by a genetic mutation.
-Now read on as we reveal the most beautiful views on Earth.

 Comments